 Kshatriyas were the noble caste.
-They were the Vaishyas were the farmers and merchants. leaders and protectors of society.
-They served as Economically they were the most productive of all kings, warriors and tribal chiefs.
-Their responsibilities the castes.
-As time passed they became the business included the protection of citizens from harm, class and could become very wealthy.
-Their original especially women, children, Brahmins and the function was to work and earn money to support elderly.
-They also had an obligation to protect cows. the Brahmin and Kshatriya castes above them.
-As a result, they paid heavy taxes.
-Though lower than In times of war, they were expected to be the first the Brahmins and the Kshatriyas in the social order, into battle and never to flee the battlefield.
-As leaders, they retained certain spiritual privileges and could they were to ensure that the citizens performed their perform some rituals and rites of passage. duties, enforce law and order, and collect taxes from the main tax-paying caste, the Vaishyas.
+They were the leaders and protectors of society.
+They served as kings, warriors and tribal chiefs.
+Their responsibilities included the protection of citizens from harm, especially women, children, Brahmins and the elderly.
+They also had an obligation to protect cows.

+In times of war, they were expected to be the first into battle and never to flee the battlefield.
+As leaders, they were to ensure that the citizens performed their duties, enforce law and order, and collect taxes from the main tax-paying caste, the Vaishyas.
 Spiritually, they were to advance their own spiritual awareness by knowing the scriptures and by taking counsel from the Brahmins.